koutianqi/koutianqi.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D student at the College of Information Science and Technology at The Pennsylvania State University.
-I am fortunate to be co-advised by [<span style="color:blue">Dr. Fred Fonseca</span>](https://ist.psu.edu/directory/fuf1) and [<span style="color:blue">Dr. Daniel Susser</span>](http://www.danielsusser.info).
+I am a second year Ph.D student at the College of Information Science and Technology (iSchool) at The Pennsylvania State University.
+My research lies at the intersection of feminist philosophy of science and machine learning.
+Previous to my academic career as a doctoral student, I was trained in machine learning and statistics, and worked in the industry as an machine learning engineer.
+Combining my knowledge in machine learning and my philosophy training at Penn State, I developed interests in mapping feminist epistemic values to concrete machine learning research practices.
 I am currently a student affiliate of [<span style="color:blue">CSRAI</span>](https://ai.psu.edu/) (Center for Socially Responsible Artificial Intelligence).
+I am fortunate to work closely with my mentors: [<span style="color:blue">Dr. Fred Fonseca</span>](https://ist.psu.edu/directory/fuf1), [<span style="color:blue">Dr. Daniel Susser</span>](http://www.danielsusser.info), [<span style="color:blue">Dr. Cindy Lin</span>](https://lincindy.com).

 Area of research
 -----